-Action description languages describe the rules governing a domain where actions are performed, and the environment changes.
+Action description languages describe the rules governing a domain where actions are performed.
 In practical situations, it may happen that the very rules of the domain change with time too.
-When this happens, it would be desirable to have ways of specifying the necessary updates to the considered action program, rather than to have to write a new one.
 EAPs are just a particular kind of Evolp sequences.
 So, as in general Evolp sequences they can be updated by external events.

-When one wants to update the existing rules with a rule τ , all that has to be done is to add the fact $assert(\tau)$ as an external event.
+When we want to update the existing rules by the rule τ , we just add the fact $assert(\tau)$ as an external event.
 This way, the rule τ is asserted and the existing Evolp sequence is updated.
-Following this line, we extend EAPs by allowing the external events to contain facts of the form $assert(\tau)$, where τ is an Evolp rule, and we show how they can be used to express updates to EAPs.
-For simplicity, below we use the notation assert(R), where R is a set of rules, for the set of expressions $assert(\tau)$ where $\tau \in R$.
+Following this line, we extend EAPs, allowing the external events updating an EAP to contain facts of the form $assert(\tau)$ where τ is an Evolp rule and show how they can be used to express updates to EAPs.

 To illustrate how to update an EAP, we come back to the example of section 3.1.
 Let $I \oplus D$ be the EAP defined in that section.
-Let us now consider that after some shots, and dead turkeys, rubber bullets are acquired.
-One can now either load the gun with normal bullets or with a rubber bullets, but not with both.
-If one shoots with a rubber loaded gun, the turkey is not killed.
+Let us now consider that after some shots, and dead turkeys, we acquire rubber bullets.
+We can now either load the gun with normal bullets or with a rubber bullet, but not with both.
+If we shoot with a rubber loaded gun, we never kill a turkey.

 To describe this change in the domain, we introduce a new inertial fluent representing the gun being loaded with rubber bullets.
-We have to express that, if the gun is rubber-loaded, one can not kill the turkey.
-For this purpose we introduce the new macro:

-$$not \operatorname{effect}(F \leftarrow Body) \leftarrow Cond$$ where F, is a fluent literal, Body is a set of fluents literals and Cond is a set of fluent or action literals.
+We have to express that, if the gun is rubber-loaded, we can not kill the turkey.
+For this purpose we introduce the new macro: not effect($F \leftarrow Body$) $\leftarrow Cond$ where F, is a fluent literal, Body is a set of fluents literals and Cond is a set of fluent or action literals.
 We refer to such expressions as effects inhibitions.
-This macro simply stands for the rule where $event(F \leftarrow Body)$ is as before.
+This macro simply stands for the rule $assert(not\ event(F \leftarrow Body)) \leftarrow Cond$ where $event(F \leftarrow Body)$ is a new atom.
 The intuitive meaning is that, if the condition Cond is true in the current state, any dynamic rule whose effect is the rule $F \leftarrow Body$ is ignored.

 To encode the changes described above, we update the EAP with the external event E_1 consisting of the facts $assert(I_1)$ where $I_1 = (initialize(rubber_loaded))$.
-Then, in the subsequent state, we update the program with the external update $E_2 = assert(D_1)$ where D_1 is the set of rules4 inertial(rubber_loaded) effect(rubber_loaded) \leftarrow rubber_load. effect(not rubber_loaded) \leftarrow shoot(X). effect(\perp) \leftarrow rubber_loaded, load. effect(\perp) \leftarrow loaded, rubber_load. not effect(dead(X) \leftarrow hit(X)) \leftarrow rubber_loaded.
+Then, in the subsequent state, we update the program with the external update $E_2 = assert(D_1)$ where D_1 is the set of rules4

+'''

+effect(\bot) \leftarrow rubber_loaded, load.

+inertial(rubber_loaded)

+effect(\bot) \leftarrow loaded, rubber_load.

-$$assert(not event(F \leftarrow Body)) \leftarrow Cond$$
+not effect(dead(X) \leftarrow hit(X)) \leftarrow rubber_loaded.

+'''

 Let us analyze the proposed updates.
 First, the fluent $rubber_loaded$ is initialized.
 It is important to initialize any fluent before starting to use it.
-The newly introduced fluent is declared as inertial, and two dynamic rules are added specifying that load actions are not executable when the gun is already loaded in a different way.
+The newly introduced fluent is declared as inertial and two dynamic rules are added specifying that load actions are not executable when the gun is already loaded in a different way.
 Finally we use the new command to specify that the effect $dead(X) \leftarrow hit(X)$ does not occurs if, in the previous state, the gun was loaded with rubber bullets.
-Since this update is more recent than the original rule effect $(dead(X) \leftarrow hit(X)) \leftarrow shoot(X)$, the dynamic rule is updated.
+Since this update is more recent than the original rule $effect(dead(X) \leftarrow hit(X)) \leftarrow shoot(X)$, such dynamic rule is updated.